 Steps to Install Kali Linux in any Android device

 Step 1.
-The first step is to download and install Linux Deploy app in your Android device from the Google Play Store.
-The latest update (Linux Deploy v2.5.0) now supports Android 10 devices.
+The first step is to download and install Linux Deploy app in your Android device.
+The latest update Linux Deploy v2.6.0 supports Android 5.0 and above versions.
 That means, even newer devices can now take advantage of Linux Deploy.

 Step 2.
 Launch the app after the downloading and installation process.
 On the screen, you may see a download button at the bottom.
 Tap on it to download an additional package (Navigation drawer).